 RoboLogix introduces the concepts of multi-axes robots and demonstrates how they can be used in a plant or manufacturing system in various 3D simulation environments.
 The primary focus of the software is on automated manufacturing processes and allows for the programming, testing, and debugging of robot programs.
 Users gain practical, "hands on" programming of an industrial robot through a combination of teach-pendant programming, and 3D simulation environments.
 These environments include conveyor/palletizing, pick and place, spray painting and welding.

-The ability to preview the behaviour of a robotic system in a "virtual" world allows for a variety of mechanisms, devices, configurations and controllers to be tried and tested before being applied to a "real world" system.
+The ability to preview the behavior of a robotic system in a "virtual" world allows for a variety of mechanisms, devices, configurations and controllers to be tried and tested before being applied to a "real world" system.
 RoboLogix receives control signals, determines if contact or collision between objects in the system has occurred, and returns simulated sensor information as feedback.
 This system has the capacity of real-time simulation of the motion of an industrial robot through 3D animation.
 The principles of 3D motion simulation and both geometry modeling and kinematics modeling are presented in the RoboLogix virtual environment.

 The simulation functions of RoboLogix include: